input-output-hk/cardano-node-wiki/Benchmarking-Hacking.md

 This services are used for running on three contexts: AWS, CI and local.

-* CI is intended to be exactly like local but wrapped into Nix derivations.
+\* CI is intended to be exactly like local but wrapped into Nix derivations.

 > if you look at the workbench, you can see how it does 1 (AWS) & 2 (local)

 ### Workbench

-Workbench (Links to master branch but there's a workbench-master branch):
+Workbench (Links are to master branch but there's a workbench-master branch):
 1. [Top-level wb script](https://github.com/input-output-hk/cardano-node/blob/master/nix/workbench/wb)
    1. First thought: Why this scripts starts with ```#!/usr/bin/env bash```, shouldn't it be a ```/nix/store/sdfsjdlhflsdhflsdkjh```?